 This uncertainty and hyper-inflated doubt can be terrifying, generating an irrational fear of fear.

 Yes, boys and girls, the fear of fear is a real thing!
-Your ego feels threatened and will do whatever it takes to sabotage you in order to keep itself “alive” and in charge, even if it means keeping you safe / small / insignificant.
+Your ego feels threatened and will do whatever it takes to sabotage you in order to keep itself “alive” and in charge, even if it means keeping you safe and small, ie fear of insignificance.

 If the fear is too large and/or too constant, it leads to a fear of overwhelm.